Before I explain, I want to invite you to attend a free webinar next week.

 Google Analytics Funnels

-Once you’ve established your Goals, take it a step further and turn on Funnel Visualization.
+Once you’ve finished setting up Goals in Google Analytics, take it a step further and turn on Funnel Visualization.
 Set up a typical path that people would take to get to the Goal with web addresses.
 As an example:

 - Visit the Home page